dotnet/docs-maui/docs/user-interface/handlers/customize.md

 Each handler class exposes the native control that implements the cross-platform control via its `NativeView` property.
 This property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.

 Handlers can be customized to augment the appearance and behavior of a .NET MAUI control beyond the customization that's possible through the control's API.
-Handler customizations are global and aren't scoped to a specific UI view.
+Handler customizations are global and aren't scoped to a specific UI control.
 Handler customization is allowed to happen anywhere in your app.
-Once a handler is customized, it affects all native controls of that type, everywhere in your app.
+Once a handler is customized, it affects all controls of that type, everywhere in your app.

 Handlers can be customized per platform by using compiler preprocessor directives, to multi-target code based on the platform.
 Alternatively, you can use partial classes to organize your code into platform-specific folders and files.
 For more information about conditional compilation, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).